What does “Economically Disadvantaged” mean?

 As per Louisiana Board of Elementary and Secondary Education’s Bulletin 126, a student is determined to be “Economically Disadvantaged” if (s)he meets any one of the following criteria:

-Economically Disadvantaged Pupil—any pupil about whom at least one of the following indicators is true:
+Economically Disadvantaged Pupil—any pupil about whom any of the the following indicators are true:

-Lycée Français de la Nouvelle-Orléans grants priority in the OneApp lottery to children who meet any of the above criteria.
+Lycée Français de la Nouvelle-Orléans grants priority in the OneApp lottery to children who meet any of the Pre-K4 (tuition-based and tuition-free) criteria.
 To benefit from the “Economically Disadvantaged” priority, supported documentation must be provided by the OneApp deadlines.

-- Applicants to Pre-K4 provide eligibility documentation directly to EnrollNOLA (OneApp).
-Download this cheat sheet or see below for required documents.
-Applicant IEPs do not need to be submitted to EnrollNOLA.
-EnrollNOLA will verify IEPs using the state’s database.
+- Applicants to Pre-K4 must provide eligibility documentation directly to EnrollNOLA (OneApp).
+Download this helpful eligibility sheet for required documents.

 - Applicants to Kindergarten and up provide eligibility documentation to Lycée Français.